Johanabiz/DataViz/README.md

 # DataViz

-In this folder , I present my some data visualisation dashboards using PowerBI tool in various domains.
+In this folder , I present some data visualisation dashboards using PowerBI tool.

 ## Acquisitions by tech Companies interactive dashboard
 File named Dashboard M&A